Whatsapp Icon

 • Bleomycin - Another drug that might be used, often in combination with other drugs.

-Targeted Therapy Drugs: Unlike chemotherapy that affects all rapidly dividing cells, targeted therapies focus on specific molecules involved in the growth, progression, and spread of cancer cells.
+Targeted Therapy Drugs: Unlike chemotherapy which affects all rapidly dividing cells, targeted therapies focus on specific molecules involved in the growth, progression, and spread of cancer cells.
 While research in targeted therapy for penile cancer is ongoing, these drugs offer a promising approach and may become more common as treatments evolve.

 Checkpoint Inhibitors: This is a type of immunotherapy that helps the immune system recognize and attack cancer cells more effectively.
 For penile cancer, checkpoint inhibitors such as pembrolizumab might be considered, particularly for advanced or metastatic cases that are not responsive to traditional chemotherapy.